 Although the Mason-Dixon line is most commonly associated with the division between the northern and southern (free and slave, respectively) states during the 1800s and American Civil War-era, the line was delineated in the mid-1700s to settle a property dispute.
 The two surveyors who mapped the line, Charles Mason and Jeremiah Dixon, will always be known for their famous boundary.
 Read MORE...

 the 48 contiguous states.

-The 49th state to join the Union, Alaska, was purchased from Russia on March 30, 1867 for $7.2 million.
-Some 591,000 square miles of land—a territory twice the size of Texas and equal to nearly a fifth of the continental United States—was purchased at the ridiculously low rate of less than 2¢ an acre.
+Alaska is the 49th state to join the Union on January 3, 1959, even though it was purchased from Russia on March 30, 1867.
+The cost: $7.2 million.
+Some 591,000 square miles of land—a territory twice the size of Texas and equal to nearly a fifth of the continental United States was purchased at the ridiculously low rate of less than 2¢ an acre.
 On October 18 in 1867, the American flag flew for the first time in Alaska, marking the formal transfer of this massive northern territory from Russia to the United States.
 The purchase raised some eyebrows with a few ill-informed critics mocking the purchase.